Please contact and coordinate with our Facilities Manager, John Phillips, at (681) 285-5781.

 4. If the grievant is still dissatisfied, he/she may make a final appeal to the full Board of Directors.
 The grievant must make such appeal, in writing, within five (5) workdays after the decision of the Executive Committee.
 The grievances will be heard at the next regularly scheduled meeting of the Board of Directors.
 Each of the parties involved will have a reasonable opportunity to be heard.
 The Board will make a final decision in the grievances and put it in writing to all parties within ten (10) workdays after the meeting.

-If you have nowhere else to go right now, our Emergency Triage Shelter located at 1110 University Ave and is open from 8 a.m. to 8 p.m., seven days a week, on a first come first served basis.
+If you have nowhere else to go right now, our Emergency Triage Shelter located at 20 Scott Avenue and is open from 8 a.m. to 8 p.m., seven days a week, on a first come first served basis.
 We recommend that you get there by 7:30 p.m. to ensure that you get a bed.
 If you are a family with children; please call our Client Services Manager at (304) 292-0101 ext.
 207. We will hold a bed for a family with children on the night of intake.

-The Triage Shelter is open seven days a week from 8 p.m. – 8 a.m.
+The Triage Shelter is located at 20 Scott Avenue, and open seven days a week from 8 p.m. – 8 a.m.

 No. Bartlett Housing Solutions is a “no barrier” service provider meaning that we will never deny someone the help they need.
 However, we do not allow people to bring any drugs or alcohol into the Shelter.
 Additionally, although we do not require you to be sober to enter the shelter, we do expect everyone to be respectful and non-disruptive to the other clients.